boazsegev/facil.io/src/http/README.md

 ## Demo code

-Here's a simple "Hello World" using the Http extensions:
+Here's a simple "Hello World" using the HTTP extension:

 ```c
 // include location may vary according to your makefile and project hierarchy.